ComradDoge/DogeEU4/README.md

 - Kongo formation decision fixed to give missions.
 - Added institution modifier to roads, makes sense.
 - Production buildings buffed so that production is not screwed but still does not buff trade value.
+- Bolu gets coal as a latent good due to the historical Zonguldak basin.

 [/quote]